 What is Cyber Threat Intelligence?

-CTI is a crucial component of any cyber defense strategy because it allows you to determine which threats represent the greatest risk to your business.
+CTI is a crucial component of any cyber security strategy because it allows you to determine which threats represent the greatest risk to your business.
 It is essential to have this knowledge so you can identify and prioritize the most likely causes of trouble, and dedicate your available resources where they will be optimally effective.

-CTI first requires collection of cyber threat information – but it doesn’t stop there.
+CTI first requires collection of cyber threat intelligence – but it doesn’t stop there.
 It involves rigorous evaluation and analysis of this information, while considering factors such as source and reliability of information, to allow for the rapid detection of deceptions and threat actors in a way that is accurate, relevant, and most importantly – actionable.

 Why Do We Need CTI?